Rob Van Dam and Sabu were in a world of trouble after being arrested on July 1st, 2006. It could not have happened at a

 "Icytower" was correct in his prediction, and on July 3rd, 2006, RVD dropped the WWE Championship to Edge on Raw in a triple threat match, which also included John Cena.

-Rob Van Dam on his Drug Charge While with WWE
+Rob Van Dam on his Arrest While with WWE

 If the drug arrest hadn’t occurred, does Rob Van Dam think his career would have turned out differently?
 In an interview with the Baltimore Sun, RVD gave his thoughts.